 Everyone needs a solid peanut butter cookie recipe in their baking arsenal and this is my favourite.
 The inspiration for these sandwich cookies are those delicious-looking Little Debbie Oatmeal Creme Pies my mom would never let us get at the grocery store when we were kids.
 We weren’t allowed to have Kool-Aid either.
 To create these cookies, I took my oatmeal cookie recipe and rejigged it to include peanut butter.
 The result is a dense, chewy cookie that’s packed with peanut butter flavour.
 These cookies taste great on their own; but if you want to get fancy, you can turn them into sandwich cookies stuffed with a creamy peanut butter filling.

 - 1 1/4 cups all-purpose flour

 - 2 eggs

-- Preheat oven to 350F and grease an 8×12 brownie pan with nonstick spray.
+- Preheat oven to 350F and spray baking sheet with nonstick cooking spray.

-- In a bowl, stir together the flour, cocoa, baking powder, baking soda and salt.
+- In a bowl, stir together the flour, baking powder and soda.

 - Using an electric mixer fitted with the paddle attachment, cream butter and sugar until light and fluffy.